Opel Kadett B: “Rallye Kadett”

 The “Rallye Kadett” was offered only with the coupé body, which it combined with the twin carburettor “SR” version of the 1.1-litre engine (between 1965 and 1971) or the high-compression 1.9-litre engine (between 1967 and 1973).
-The Rallye Kadett came with twin halogen driving lights and, on the inside, a black panel of rocker switches as part of the dash-board along with black synthetic leather seat coverings.
+The Rallye Kadett came with twin halogen driving lights and, on the inside, a black panel of rocker switches as part of the dashboard along with black synthetic leather seat coverings.
 It also came with matte black panels on the bonnet/hood (“to reduce reflection”) and black stripes along the side.
 Customers worried by the flamboyant look of all the black paint could order a Rallye Kadett without it, but very few Rallye Kadett buyers opted for the “understated” paintwork option.

 Opel Olympia

 The Olympia name was revived in 1967.
 This time it was only a luxury version of the contemporary Opel Kadett B. Interior finishings were of a higher order than in the Kadett.
 Engines were an 1100 cc unit with 60 PS taken from the Kadett and two larger units, a 1700 cc with 75 PS and a 1900 cc with 90 PS which were normally used in the Opel Rekord.
-The bodywork was of the "fastback" style, rather than of the more upright regular sedan-style bodywork used on most Kadetts.
+The bodywork was of the "fastback" style, rather than of the more upright regular saloon-style bodywork used on most Kadetts.
 The Olympia was not highly successful and was replaced in 1970 by the all new Opel Ascona.